China's Xi calls for mutual recognition of COVID-19 vaccines - Up News Info

 In his remarks at the 16th Group of 20 Leaders’ Summit, delivered via video link, Xi said China had provided over 1.6 billion doses of COVID shots to the world, and was working with 16 nations on the cooperative manufacturing of doses.

+China has achieved an annual production capacity of 7 billion COVID shots, Xi said.

+Xi reiterated China’s support of the World Trade Organization (WTO) making an early decision on waiving intellectual property rights for COVID-19 vaccines, and he called for vaccine companies to be encouraged to transfer technology to developing countries.

 Two Chinese vaccines, one from Sinovac Biotech and one from Sinopharm, have been included in the emergency use list of the WHO.
-(Reporting by Beijing Newsroom; Editing by Alison Williams)
+(Reporting by Beijing Newsroom; Editing by Alison Williams and Toby Chopra)